Artificial intelligence in industry: Categories

 Each application area can be further divided into specific application scenarios that describe concrete AI/ML scenarios in production.
 While some application areas have a direct connection to production processes, others cover production adjacent fields like logistics or the factory building.

 An example from the application scenario Process Design & Innovation are collaborative robots.
 Collaborative robotic arms are able to learn the motion and path demonstrated by human operators and perform the same task.
-Predictive and preventive maintenance through data-driven machine learning are exemplary application scenarios from the Machinery & Equipment application area.
+Predictive and preventive maintenance through data-driven machine learning are application scenarios from the Machinery & Equipment application area.

 Challenges

 In contrast to entirely virtual systems, in which ML applications are already widespread today, real-world production processes are characterized by the interaction between the virtual and the physical world.
 Data is recorded using sensors and processed on computational entities and, if desired, actions and decisions are translated back into the physical world via actuators or by human operators.
 This poses major challenges for the application of ML in production engineering systems.
 These challenges are attributable to the encounter of process, data and model characteristics: The production domain's high reliability requirements, high risk and loss potential, the multitude of heterogeneous data sources and the non-transparency of ML model functionality impede a faster adoption of ML in real-world production processes.

 The challenges for ML applications in production engineering result from the encounter of process, data and ML model characteristics.

 In particular, production data comprises a variety of different modalities, semantics and quality.
 Furthermore, production systems are dynamic, uncertain and complex, and engineering and manufacturing problems are data-rich but information-sparse.
 Besides that, due to the variety of use cases and data characteristics, problem-specific data sets are required, which are difficult to acquire, hindering both practitioners and academic researchers in this domain.